lukso-network/docs/docs/networks/advanced-guides/update-the-node.md

 ## Update the LUKSO CLI

 Updating your node is similar to the installing process, while keeping your previous keystore data.
-If you already have the **latest LUKSO CLI version** and **network configs**, you can also just update your [blockchain clients](./update-clients.md).
+If you already have the **latest LUKSO CLI version** and **network configs**, you can just [Update the Blockchain Clients](./update-clients.md).

 #### Stop your Node